MRU-COMP1502-201901/COMP-1502-001-W19/assignment/1/assignment1.md

       * Test recording Power Play assist.
 When an PP assist is recorded, the PP assists and points should both go up by one.
       * Test recording Power Play goal.
 When a PP goal is recorded, the PP goals, points and shots should both go up by one.
    * Shooting Percent
       * Test recording a shot.
-When a shot is recorded, the shooting percentage should go down (but not below 0).
+When a shot is recorded, the shooting percentage should go down.
       * Test recording a goal.
-When a goal is recorded, the shooting percentage should go up (but not above 100).
+When a goal is recorded, the shooting percentage should go up.
 * **Player List Class**
    * Adding a Player
       * Test adding a new player.
 After adding you should be able to get the player back using the player number.